dmo2118/retpoline-audit/README.md

 retpoline-audit
 ===============

-A small utility to verify that an executable or shared object is using [retpoline](https://support.google.com/faqs/answer/7625886) to mitigate the [Spectre](https://spectreattack.com) vulnerability
+A quick-and-dirty utility to verify that an executable or shared object is using [retpolines](https://support.google.com/faqs/answer/7625886) to mitigate the [Spectre](https://spectreattack.com) vulnerability
 (Variant 2: branch target injection, CVE-2017-5715).
-Specifically, `retpoline-audit` searches for indirect jumps in a binary and its shared object dependencies.
-This is currently known to compile on and work with binaries for x86_64-linux-gnu (this excludes the Linux kernel itself).
+Specifically, `retpoline-audit` searches for indirect branches in a binary and its shared object dependencies.
+This is currently known to compile on and work with binaries for `x86_64-linux-gnu`.
+(This excludes the Linux kernel itself.)
 Other systems may also work, but don't count on it.

 `retpoline-audit` will not be able to detect all indirect branches, including but not limited to the following scenarios:

 * Code in data sections
 * Code generated at runtime
-* The disassembler can (usually briefly) get out of sync with the instruction stream in the padding between legitimate code sequences
+* The disassembler can (usually briefly) get out of sync with the instruction stream in the padding between legitimate code sequences.

+At this time (January 2018), very few executables in the wild have been compiled with retpoline support, and compiler support is still in the process of trickling down to end users.
+For now, running this program on random binaries will show indirect branches in nearly everything.

+Note that `retpoline-audit` is still somewhat of a prototype at this point.

 Security
 --------